getantibody/installer/README.md

 Install antibody without homebrew or anything else, just plain old shell script.

-Should work in any Unix system, tested on Linux and OSX.
+It should work in any Unix system, but is tested on Linux and OSX only (via travis-ci.org).